 In accordance with the rules of the NYSE, all of the members of the Audit Committee are financially literate.
 In addition, the Board determined that all of the members of the Audit Committee, Messrs.
-Madison, Mills, Pechota and Robinson, have the requisite attributes of an "audit committee financial expert" as provided in regulations promulgated by the Securities and Exchange Commission, and that such attributes were acquired through relevant education and/or experience.
+Madison, Mills, Pechota and Robinson, have the requisite attributes of an "audit committee financial expert" as provided in regulations promulgated by the SEC, and that such attributes were acquired through relevant education and/or experience.

 Compensation Committee.
-The Compensation Committee held three in-person meetings and one telephonic meeting in 2012.
+The Compensation Committee held four in-person meetings and two telephonic meeting in 2013.
+All members of the Compensation Committee are independent directors as defined under NYSE listing standards and SEC rules.
 The Compensation Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to: